-- Confirmation Cards: Each semester waiting list confirmation cards are sent to every person on the respective waiting lists with instructions to return the card by a specified date in order to remain on the appropriate waiting list.
-All students with a campus box will receive this card in their box.
-Cards may not be forwarded from the student’s box so it is the applicant’s responsibility to check their box even if on leave of absence, only taking night classes, etc. If there is no campus box the card will be sent to the address listed on the application.
-The Housing Office will only use the contact information that has been provided on the application.
-It is the applicant’s responsibility to inform the Housing Department directly of any changes to addresses, telephone numbers, or email addresses.
-The Housing Office is not responsible if it is unable to communicate with applicants due to non-updated contact information.
-It is the applicant’s responsibility to return the waiting list confirmation cards to the Housing Office by the specified deadline(s) in order to remain on the appropriate waiting list.
+Each semester waiting list confirmation cards are sent to every person on the respective waiting lists through email with instructions to return the card by a specified date in order to remain on the appropriate waiting list.
+The Leasing and Relocation Office will only use the contact information that has been provided on the application.
+It is the applicant’s responsibility to inform the Leasing and Relocation Department directly of any changes to e-mail addresses.

 Apartment Offer Process

-- Determining Housing Vacancies The Housing Office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
-Once the number of vacancies for Winter/Spring is known, Housing will begin contacting applicants and attempt to have all apartments assigned by December 1st.
-Housing will not know how many vacancies there will be for Summer/Fall entry until the end of April and will begin contacting applicants around the first part of May for apartment assignments and will attempt to have all apartments assigned by May 31st for Swiss Tower and June 30th for Washington Hall.
+- Determining Housing Vacancies The Leasing and Relocation Office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
+Once the number of vacancies for Winter/Spring is known, Housing will begin contacting applicants and fill all apartments as quickly as possible.
+Housing will not know how many vacancies there will be for Summer/Fall entry until the end of April and will begin contacting applicants around the first part of May for apartment assignments and will attempt to have all apartments assigned by June 15th for Swiss Tower.
 While there will be more vacancies for Summer/Fall than there are for Winter/Spring, it may not be possible to accommodate everyone with an apartment.

 - Offer Process: When an apartment becomes available, efforts will be made to contact the applicant over a period of 36 hours.
 The initial contact will be via email.
 An applicant has 36 hours from the time that the apartment offer email was sent to respond to the offer of an apartment.
 If the applicant has not responded within the allotted time, the next applicant on the appropriate waiting list will be contacted.